Content available in: Español (Spanish)

 Although it’s true that the senses are always at play when evaluating our surroundings, it is recommended to prioritize the tasks to be carried out when one is in the plant supervising the process.
 Therefore, attention should be focused on one point at a time.
 This increases the possibility to take in as much information as possible, evaluate them and take immediate corrective actions if need be.

-This requirement becomes critical whether slaughtering at speeds of 1, 2 or 3 chickens/second.
-If the pertinent actions are not taken as soon as possible, the losses in quality and yield will lead to an increase in the cost per kilo of processed meat.
-This consequently affects the product’s competitiveness in the market.
+This skill is achieved if one draws a mental map of each area of the plant.
+This requirement becomes critical whether slaughtering at speeds of 1, 2 or 3 chickens/ second.
+If the pertinent actions are not taken as soon as possible, the losses in quality and yield will lead to an increase in the cost per kilo of processed meat

 Copyright Grupo de Comunicação AgriNews SL.
 All rights reserved.
 Reproduction of the contents of this page in any format or communication, electronic or printed, without express authorization is prohibited.
 Request authorization.